 Viewed from the front yard, the Library/Dining Room addition is barely seen.
 The only clue to the presence of the addition is the chimney in the background.

-The remodeling of this Entry became a study of overlapping geometric planes.
+The remodeling of the Entry to this mid-century home became a study of overlapping geometric planes.
 The horizontals of the new entry steps and patio play off the verticals of the siding and window treatments.
 The pattern in the limestone pavers adds a sense of diagonal movement which is echoed in the pattern of the storm door glass.